DevonDeRaad/Anopheles/README.md

 *Anopheles* Genome Environment Associations
 ==================================================================================

-This repository contains a comprehensive compilation of code and expalantory visualization associated with the paper: Genome-environment Associations Reveal Omnigenic Adaptation to Ecological Niche Across the Distribution of Anopheles gambiae
+This repository contains a comprehensive compilation of code and expalantory visualization associated with the paper: Genome-environment Association Methods Comparison Indicates Omnigenic Adaptation to Ecological Niche in Malaria Vector Mosquitoes

 Visualizations of processes described in the paper
 ------------